MithulMDev/Financial_distress_classification/Reasonings.md

 - <b>Visualize TSNE graphs<b>
+- Prior
+  - This graph shows that there are overlapping clusters, class imbalance is observed as one color is dominating, the lack of clear boundaries suggest that the data needs to be preprocessed as straight forward classification is challenging.
 - MICE vs AE
   - AE has preserved original data patterns, as it closely resembles the original data prior to preprocessing
   - MICE has seen to have a bit more dispersion in the clusters. while it has maintained a close resembling pattern, it has also introduced some variability through the process, impersonating the underlying patterns and relationships of variables among each other.